imcrzma/ai-assistant-starter/README.md

 ## Pro Version

-The system can be extended with advanced automation such as:
+The system can be extended with:

 - Voice message support
 - Customer database